About Post-incorporation Requirements

 Financial Year End (FYE)

-If the change leads to an FYE that is more than 18 months or if within 5 years the FYE was changed, it will be approved.
+If the change leads to an FYE that is more than 18 months, or if, within 5 years, the FYE was changed, it will be approved.

 An Accounting System Must Be Set Up